Shoulder Clinic

 My current research interests include shoulder replacement surgery; arthroscopic latarjet reconstructions for recurrent shoulder instability; retear rates following rotator cuff repair surgery; and arthroscopic release for patients with severely frozen shoulders.

 Many patients live outside Brisbane, and I encourage patients, and their GPs, to consider an initial Telehealth consultation before travelling to Brisbane.
-Postoperative follow-up can usually be managed similarly without needing to travel to Brisbane for each appointment.
+Postoperative follow-up can usually be managed similarly without the need to travel to Brisbane for each appointment.

 News